Hey Ya!: Commercial performance and impact

-"Hey Ya!" was successful in North America, first charting on the week ending October 18, 2003, at number 57 on the Billboard Hot 100, three weeks after "The Way You Move" debuted; which was at number 25 at the time.
+"Hey Ya!" was successful in North America, first charting on the week ending October 18, 2003, at number 57 on the Billboard Hot 100, three weeks after "The Way You Move" featuring Sleepy Brown debuted; which was at number 25 at the time.
 It topped the Hot 100 for nine weeks, from December 13, 2003, to February 7, 2004.
 The digital sales topped the Billboard Hot Digital Tracks for 17 consecutive weeks.
 The song's time at number one bridged two eras, ending Casey Kasem's second tenure as host of American Top 40 and beginning Ryan Seacrest's tenure as host.
 The song performed well in urban contemporary markets, topping the Rhythmic Top 40 chart and reaching number nine on the Hot R&B/Hip-Hop Singles & Tracks.
 It was also successful in mainstream music, topping the Top 40 Mainstream and Top 40 Tracks and reaching number 13 on the Adult Top 40.
 The song also crossed over to modern rock radio, and peaked at number 16 on Billboard's Alternative Songs chart in December 2003.
+In 2004, André 3000 performed the song at The 2004 Kids' Choice Awards and the song won the award for Favorite Song.
+Later in the year, the song appeared on the compilation album Now That's What I Call Music!
+16. It also appeared on the album Now That's What I Call Music!
+Number 1's in 2006 as well as the Now That's What I Call Party Hits! album in 2007.

 "Hey Ya!" was the first song on Apple's iTunes to reach one million downloads and in September 2005, the Recording Industry Association of America (RIAA) certified the single platinum for shipping one million copies.
-At the 46th Grammy Awards, the song won Best Urban/Alternative Performance and was nominated for Record of the Year, but lost to Coldplay's "Clocks".
+At the 46th Annual Grammy Awards, the song won Best Urban/Alternative Performance and was nominated for Record of the Year, but lost to Coldplay's "Clocks".